osotorrio/designpatterns/GangOfFour.Patterns/Behavioral/Iterator/README.md

 ### Code example

 The code example demostrate how to access in the same way two different type of collections such as ArrayList and LinkedList.
-In this example we store names of chess players in two different type of list.
-But when we loop in both collections there are not differences in how they are used.
+In this example we store names of chess players in two different type of collections.
+But when we loop through both collections there are not differences in how they are used.